Get-authlib-injector.md

 3. Prefetch configuration

-4. Add launch parameters
+4. Append launch arguments

 Download authlib-injector